 You will receive the most thorough home inspection in the city from a licensed and experienced inspector.
-We look at every system in the house, both inside and outside, and give you a comprehensive inspection report including photos and videos where appropriate.
+We look at every system in the house, both inside and out, and give you a comprehensive inspection report including photos and videos where appropriate.
 You’ll receive our continuing support until we are sure you understand everything about the report.
 Our goal in performing your inspection is to be certain you know exactly what you are considering purchasing, both the good and the not-so-good.

 A Home Inspection report is the result of a visual inspection of the structure and components of a home at a specific point in time.
 Your home inspector checks that all systems are performing correctly and safely.
 If a problem or a symptom of a problem is found, the written inspection report will outline a description of the problem and possible solutions.
 He also checks for issues relating to structural integrity.
 And if you request it, the inspection can include a scan of the property for underground oil tanks and a video taken inside the perimeter drain system at the same time.